 - You are planning on continuing to use this form of birth control for at least the next 12 months.

-- If your employer self-insures, that means they take on the risk, cost and underwriting of health insurance to their employees.
-When self-insuring, an employer pays each time an employee makes a claim instead of paying a premium to an insurer.
-It is common for employers with hundreds of employees to self-insure.
+- If an employer or university self-insures, that means they take on the risk, cost and underwriting of health insurance to their employees or students.
+When self-insuring, an employer or university pays each time a member makes a claim instead of paying a premium to an insurer.
+It is common for universities and employers with hundreds of employees to self-insure.

 We have heard some reports that individuals have had trouble accessing this benefit.
 If you’re interested in obtaining a 12-month supply of your birth control and filling out a quick survey about your experience doing so, read this information sheet.
 If you indicate that we can contact you, we will follow up with you to help you obtain your 12-month supply if you have not already.